lightningnetwork/lnd/docs/DOCKER.md

 2018-05-01 02:28:09.872 [INF] BTCN: Processed 10547 blocks in the last 10.23s (height 10547, 2012-05-28 05:02:32 +0000 UTC)
 ```

-This is a very simple example, more interesting examples will use the environment
+This is a simple example, it is possible to use environment
-variable options to expose RPC ports, add additional chains, and more.
+variables or commandline options to expose RPC ports, add additional chains, and more.